 The fact is that people are way too complex for any questionnaire to mean anything.
 Even when you ask them how they enjoyed their service you’re only getting half the story.

-Overall I recommend buying The E-Myth Revisited book on Apple Books or Amazon, whatever your reading preference.
+Overall I recommend buying The E-Myth Revisited book on Apple Books, whatever your reading preference.
 Business books are about 50/50 on whether they’re good or garbage.
 Whether they provide some value or are a waste of time.
 This one while having some things lacking and odd conflicting info was overall a great message.

 Read it if you are a freelancer, small business owner, or may start a business some day.
 You won’t regret it.